 There are tons of businesses across America that need storage more than ever to keep their businesses up and running.

-Although big box retailers typically use containers, now they’re selling inventory more quickly and need additional back-up storage.
+Although big box retailers typically use containers, now they’re selling storage container inventory more quickly and need additional back-up storage.
 For instance, revenue for Target and Walmart has increased due to the surging demand for their products.
 This in turn is driving demand for more storage at their various locations.

 Additionally, many businesses are facing the challenges of shutdowns are shifting their business models to stay afloat.
 For example, distilleries have started producing and distributing hand sanitizer to reciprocate for low sales.
 They’re renting storage containers to house their operations and store materials.